UGAWG/ugawg.github.io/index.md

 researchers that develop tools to modify unstructured grids to conform to a metric (anisotropic size request).
-The modeling of turbulent flow with Computational Fluid Dynamics (CFD) and solution-adapted grids is a target application working group researchers.
+The modeling of turbulent flow with Computational Fluid Dynamics (CFD) with solution-adapted grids is a target application of the working group researchers.
 The group meets virtually for deatiled implementaion details discussions and to make plans for publication.